This Bangalore startup is building a Netflix for educational content

 Building with WebEngage

-Seekho joined the WebEngage startup programme in March 2022 as an early-stage startup.
+Seekho joined the WebEngage Startup Program in March 2022 as an early-stage startup.

 Seekho’s subscription-based model required founders to consistently work on solutions that would not only increase the number of subscribers but also retain existing users.
 Both these goals were successfully fulfilled using the various tools and services offered by WebEngage.